 - A) Expenditures shall not exceed revenues in any fiscal year.
-This provision may be waived by the affirmative vote of three-fifths (3/5) of the Members of the Legislative Council duly chosen and sworn. - B) All gifts and rebates received by the Associated Students must be approved in advance by the Finance Board. - C) All of A.S. and A.S. groups are required to buy and use at least thirty-five percent (35%) post consumer copy paper for duplication. - 1) All use of A.S. copy machines, laser printers - 2) A.S.
-Publications-when using white paper - 3) All A.S. entities are required, when applicable, to double side. - D) Guidelines for Fundraising Activities: - 1) Net funds earned by student groups using A.S. budget allocations may be transferred into Trustee Accounts in their name, starting in May.
-These funds may be spent in the next fiscal year. - 2) Net income earned by student groups using fundraisers may request that their funds be transferred into their OSL account upon a majority approval of Finance Board and Legislative Council. - 3) Net income earned by RHA groups using fundraisers may request that their net income monies be deposited into the RHA Trustee Accounts upon a majority approval of Finance Board and Legislative Council. - E) Guidelines for Transfer of Funds: - 1) Finance Board shall not accept any after-the-fact transfers. - 2) All transfers of five hundred dollars (\$500.00) or less between existing categories may be approved solely by the A.S.
-Executive Director in consultation with the Finance Board Chair and the Finance Board Advisor. - F) Purchase Guidelines: - 1) For purchases over \$1,500 made from Associated Students funds to off-campus vendors, the following requirements shall be met prior to making said purchase or entering into an agreement (verbal or written) to make said purchase: - a) Three (3) quotes shall be obtained, each from different vendors, for identical or similar products.
-All quotes shall include shipping, handling, tax, and any additional expenses. - b) The person(s) making said purchase shall justify the uniqueness of the product if it is more expensive than another, yet only slightly different than a similar item.
+This provision may be waived by the affirmative vote of three-fifths (3/5) of the Members of the Senate duly chosen and sworn. - B) All gifts and rebates received by the Associated Students must be approved in advance by the Finance Board. - C) All of A.S. and A.S. groups are required to buy and use at least thirty-five percent (35%) post consumer copy paper for duplication. - 1) All use of A.S. copy machines, laser printers - 2) A.S.
+Publications when using white paper - 3) All A.S. entities are required, when applicable, to double side. - D) Guidelines for Fundraising Activities: - 1) Net funds earned by student groups using A.S. budget allocations may be transferred into Trustee Accounts in their name, starting in May.
+These funds may be spent in the next fiscal year. - 2) Net income earned by student groups using fundraisers may request that their funds be transferred into their OSL account upon a majority approval of Finance Board and the Senate. - 3) Net income earned by RHA groups using fundraisers may request that their net income monies be deposited into the RHA Trustee Accounts upon a majority approval of Finance Board and the Senate. - E) Guidelines for Transfer of Funds: - 1) Finance Board shall not accept any after-the-fact transfers. - 2) All transfers of five hundred dollars (\$500.00) or less between existing categories may be approved solely by the A.S.
+Executive Director in consultation with the Finance Board Chair and the Finance Board Advisor. - F) Purchase Guidelines: - 1) For purchases over \$1,500 made from Associated Students funds to off-campus vendors, the following requirements shall be met prior to making said purchase or entering into an agreement (verbal or written) to make said purchase: